flux-iac/tofu-controller/README.md

 ### Q2 2022

-  * Interop with Kustomization controller's health checks (via Output)
+  * Interop with Kustomization controller's health checks (via the Output resources)
   * Interop with Notification controller's Events and Alert

 ### Q3 2022